CodeTheCity/CTC23/README.md

 # CTC23
 This is the home repository for [CTC23: the future of the city](https://codethecity.org/ctc23-the-future-of-the-city/), which runs Saturday 11th June 2021 and Sunday 12th June 2021.
-This is a continuation of [CTC21: Put Your City on the Map](https://github.com/CodeTheCity/CTC21)
+The Miro board of ideas and work captured concepts well [CTC23 Miro Board](https://miro.com/app/board/o9J_lCg_wDo=/)

 On Saturday we had 11 participants working on 2 challenges.
 On Sunday we had ?? participants working on ? challenges.